Conservative vector field: Vorticity

 The vorticity $\boldsymbol{\omega}$ of a vector field can be defined by:

 The vorticity of an irrotational field is zero everywhere.
 Kelvin's circulation theorem states that a fluid that is irrotational in an inviscid flow will remain irrotational.
-This result can be derived from the vorticity transport equation, obtained by taking the curl of the Navier-Stokes Equations.
+This result can be derived from the vorticity transport equation, obtained by taking the curl of the Navier–Stokes equations.

 For a two-dimensional field, the vorticity acts as a measure of the local rotation of fluid elements.
-Note that the vorticity does not imply anything about the global behavior of a fluid.
-It is possible for a fluid to travel in a straight line to have vorticity, and it is possible for a fluid that moves in a circle to be irrotational.
+The vorticity does not imply anything about the global behavior of a fluid.
+It is possible for a fluid that travels in a straight line to have vorticity, and it is possible for a fluid that moves in a circle to be irrotational.

 Conservative forces

 If the vector field associated to a force $\mathbf{F}$ is conservative, then the force is said to be a conservative force.